Back

 On Walking Uphill, the Unknown, and Going Home Another Way

-Actually, I love doing it.
-I just don't like starting it.
+Actually I generally like doing it I just don't like starting it.

 Then again choosing to stay in mom's womb would have probably been my choice too.
 Pretty nice hang there.
-You don't have to do anything for your food.
-Nice and warm, the thermostat’s always set just right.
+Don't have to do anything for your food.
+Nice and warm, just the right temp.
+The thermostat set just right.
 Surround sound.
-It’s peak.
+Pretty sweet.

-Faggin posits that consciousness and free will are postulates (foundational assumptions).
-If this is true, then the game for us would be to align ourselves with it.
+Or maybe, it is that there is choice, and the game for us is to align ourselves with it.
 To align ourselves with “what wants to happen.”

 This morning on my walk, I was thinking about knowing and not knowing.
 I decided to change the phrase in the middle of the 5-line sound byte for Tune U from